 There is a Flintshire WW1 Index Card for Tom Bristow (Overton F2) in the Flintshire Record Office at Hawarden It confirms his regimental details above and tells us his period of service was 1 year. it was signed by his father Thos.
 Bristow on the 21st February 1920.

-There are Attestation Papers of Tom’s on Ancestry.co.uk, and they tell us that he was exactly 18 years old when he enlisted in the 2/1 Montgomery Yeomanry.
+Tom’s Army records are accessible on Ancestry.co.uk, and they tell us that he was exactly 18 years old when he enlisted in the 2/1 Montgomery Yeomanry.
 His Regimental number was 3585 which was crossed out and replaced with 55176.
 He was a Bank Clerk who lived in Stoke-on-Trent,.
 (The address is very hard to read, Ancestry transcribed it as Colwyn Loxcotham, Stoke On Trent).
 The form was signed on the 19th November 1915 at Stoke-on-Trent.
 The Certificate of Approving Officer was signed on the 13th May 1916 at Welshpool.

 His description on enlistment tells us he was 5 feet 4 inches tall.
 His chest measurement was 34 inches with an expansion range of 3 inches.
 His Next of Kin was Thomas Bristow , Gwaylod House, Overton Bridge, Ruabon, N. Wales (Father)

 .
 The records include a form completed in 1919 and listing all of Tom’s living relatives.
 It was completed by his father, Thomas Bristow of Gwaylod House, Overton Bridge, Ruabon.
 Witnessed by Elliott Simpson, Clerk in Holy Orders, Overton Rectory.
 The form confirms that Tom’s only living relatives were his Mother, Father and sister Kathleen.

 Memorial Plaque to Tom in St Mary the Virgin Churchyard, Overton, Wrexham, Wales.